 Yourself!
 Mokshavana is well equipped so you mostly just need to bring yourself, some food and some warm / waterproof clothes for living in rural Snowdonia, including walking shoes (the paths can be wet and muddy).
 All meditation and yoga gear is provided along with a small selection of books although you may want to bring your own or a kindle device.

 Shall I plan the retreat before hand?

-We would advise, especially if you are new to solitary retreats to discuss your readiness and retreat plan with a more experienced practitioner such as an Order Member that you are friends with.
+We would advise, especially if you are new to solitary retreats, to discuss your readiness and retreat plan with a more experienced practitioner such as an Order Member.